TheJackMitchell/Table-Tennis-Leaderboard/README.md

 # Table-Tennis-Leaderboard
-Table Tennis Leaderboard for afo Edinurgh
+Table Tennis Leaderboard for afo Edinburgh

 if you have  any questions or just want to contact me my email is: jack_mitchell@btinternet.com